 SpeedCurve LUX tracks the same real user monitoring (RUM) metrics you may already be familiar with, as well as unique metrics like Interaction Times.

 Both Synthetic and LUX allow you to create and track custom metrics.

 Sometimes also called "First Byte".
 The time from the start of the initial navigation until the first byte of the base HTML page is received by the browser (after following redirects).
-This is a good approximation of the time it took your server to generate the HTML on the server and then deliver it over the network to the user's browser.
+This typically includes the bulk of backend processing: database lookups, remote web service calls, stitching together HTML, etc. This is a good approximation of the time it takes your server to generate the HTML on the server and then deliver it over the network to the user's browser.